ryokochang/php_eng_code_test/README.md

 rejected - cannot access the system

-pending - the default status of every user created
+pending - the default status of every user created and also cannot access the system

 - app/Http/Controllers/UserController.php: